Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 #### Resources and the Four Actions

-{{Overcome Obstacle}}—Acquire just about any good or service you can imagine, including a justice contract against someone who'd done wrong to you.
+{{overcome}}—Acquire just about any good or service you can imagine, including a justice contract against someone who'd done wrong to you.
 Or just someone you don't like.

-{{Create Advantage}}—Host an associate at an {Exclusive Restaurant} to give you an edge in your negotiations.
+{{create}}—Host an associate at an {Exclusive Restaurant} to give you an edge in your negotiations.
 Hire someone to get {Useful Dirt} on the Trellex board of directors.

-{{Attack}}—Resources is not used for direct attacks.
+{{attack}}—Resources is not used for direct attacks.

-{{Defend}}—Avoid many kinds of social consequences.
+{{defend}}—Avoid many kinds of social consequences.

 #### Example Stunts